gadam/fintech_assessment_01/README.md

 ## Landscape:

 The home lending and mortgage segment of the industry in the US is currently undergoing a makeover.
-Bhattacharya et al, (2021) found 5 trends that are particularly relevant to tier-2 players:
+Bhattacharya _et al._ (2021) found 5 trends that are particularly relevant to tier-2 players:
   1. Third-party technology and data providers are playing a greater role in streamlining more parts of the process
   2. Non-bank lenders are growing market-share
   3. More efficient digital platforms continue to be introduced